bigwiv/Biopython-cn/chr18.rst

 Note that we use a Python ``set`` rather than a ``list``, this makes testing membership faster.

-18.1.2??Producing randomised genomes
+18.1.2  Producing randomised genomes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let°Øs suppose you are looking at genome sequence, hunting for some
+Let‚Äôs suppose you are looking at genome sequence, hunting for some
-sequence feature ®C maybe extreme local GC% bias, or possible restriction
+sequence feature ‚Äì maybe extreme local GC% bias, or possible restriction
 digest sites.
-Once you°Øve got your Python code working on the real
+Once you‚Äôve got your Python code working on the real
 genome it may be sensible to try running the same search on randomised
 versions of the same genome for statistical analysis (after all, any
-°∞features°± you°Øve found could just be there just by chance).
+‚Äúfeatures‚Äù you‚Äôve found could just be there just by chance).

-For this discussion, we°Øll use the GenBank file for the pPCP1 plasmid
+For this discussion, we‚Äôll use the GenBank file for the pPCP1 plasmid
 from *Yersinia pestis biovar Microtus*.
 The file is included with the
 Biopython unit tests under the GenBank folder, or you can get it from
 our website,